mwritchie/standview/README.md

 Other Information
 -----------------

-The current version of standview does not have a vignette.
+The current version of standview has a brief vignette.

 The author contact is: Martin W. Ritchie, Pacific Southwest Research Station, Redding CA. mritchie at fs.fed.us